 Offshore wind energy holds the promise of significant environmental and economic benefits for the United States.
 It is an abundant, low-carbon, domestic energy resource.
 It is located close to major coastal load centers, providing an alternative to long-distance transmission or development of electricity generation in these land-constrained regions.
 Once built, offshore wind farms could produce energy at low, long-term fixed costs, which can reduce electricity prices and improve energy security by providing a hedge against fossil fuel price volatility.
-DOE has supported a broad portfolio of offshore wind research, development, and demonstration projects since 2011, which you can learn more about in the Offshore Wind Initiatives at the U.S. Department of Energy fact sheet.
-Additionally, you can learn about the technical reports that helped to inform this report.
+DOE has supported a broad portfolio of offshore wind research, development, and demonstration projects since 2011.

 Realizing these benefits will require overcoming critical challenges in three strategic themes: 1) reducing the costs and technical risks associated with domestic offshore wind development, 2) supporting stewardship of U.S. waters by providing regulatory certainty and understanding and mitigating environmental risks of offshore wind development, and 3) increasing understanding of the benefits and costs of offshore wind energy.

-The U.S. Department of Energy, through its Wind Energy Technologies Office, and U.S. Department of the Interior, through its Bureau of Ocean Energy Management, have jointly produced this updated national strategy to facilitate the responsible development of offshore wind energy in the United States.
+In 2016, the U.S. Department of Energy, through its Wind Energy Technologies Office, and U.S. Department of the Interior, through its Bureau of Ocean Energy Management, released this jointly-produced national strategy to facilitate the responsible development of offshore wind energy in the United States.